 - Try out the extra-curricular activities

 AWS put on quite a few extra-curricular activities.
-My particular favorite is the Tatonka Challenge (That’s me on the left!).
-I was a bit dubious at first but it was a hell of a lot of fun and you know…. fee chicken wings!
+My particular favorite is the Tatonka Challenge (that’s me on the left!).
+I was a bit dubious at first, but it was a hell of a lot of fun... and you know… free chicken wings!
 What’s not to like?
 Of course, your mileage will vary but have a look at the options and give one a go.

 - Bring a good, comfortable pair of shoes